rekmus/silgy/README.md

 ```

 ### void RES_DONT_CACHE
-Prevent the response from caching by browser.
+Prevent response from being cached by browser.

 ### void REDIRECT_TO_LANDING
 Redirect browser to landing page.